gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Runtime.CompilerServices.Intrinsics/README.md

 So how can we use the low-level `BSR` instruction from high-level .NET?

 This is why `Gapotchenko.FX.Runtime.CompilerServices.Intrinsics` class exists.
-It provides an ability to define intrinsic implementation of a method with `MachineCodeIntrinsicAttribute`.
+It provides the ability to define an intrinsic implementation of a method with `MachineCodeIntrinsicAttribute`.
 Let's see how:

 ``` csharp
 using Gapotchenko.FX.Runtime.CompilerServices;